Updated August 15, 2020

 When you look in an online library catalog or one of the proprietary databases, you will not find anything written to try to manipulate some search algorithm.

 You will probably get at most hundreds of titles as a result of your search, not hundreds of thousands or even millions.
 You can make up your own mind what’s important.

 Another human in the library, the reference librarian, can help you focus your question to narrow search results even more.
 Unless you happen to be in a corporate library, neither the librarian you talk to at the desk nor any of the ones working for you behind the scenes will be influenced by corporate interests.
 Librarians have no stake in trying to manipulate your results.

 Now that you know something about search engine optimization, remember that it’s only for the Internet.
-It has nothing to do with information or services at the library.
-Of course, you will continue to use the internet.
-If you need detailed and authoritative information on anything, remember to look on p.
-40 of the results.
-Oh, and look on p.
-9 or 10, too.
-If I’ve written something, my ability in search engine optimization ought to be enough to get me at least that high!Google+
+It doesn’t apply to information or services at the library.
+Of course, you will continue to use the Internet.
+If you need detailed and authoritative information on anything, remember to look at least as far as p.
+9 or 10 of the results.